Ezaldeen99/material_dialogs/README.md

 <a name="showAnims"></a>
 ### Show Animations

 Animations in this library are implemented using Lottie animation library.
 You can get free animations files [here](https://lottiefiles.com/).

-You can find varieties of animation files on [https://lottiefiles.com](https://lottiefiles.com/).
-`*.json` file downloaded from *LottieFiles* should be placed in android project.
-There are two ways to place animation file (`*.json`).
+`*.json` file downloaded from *LottieFiles* should be placed in flutter project.

-For example, here `cong_example.json` animation file is used to show congratulations animation in the example app.
+For example, here `cong_example.json` animation file is used in the `assets` folder to show congratulations animation in the example app.

 <a name="showAnimRes"></a>
-#### i.
-Using `Resource` File

 Downloaded json file should placed in directory of `assets`. "don't forget to add the `assets` folder to the `pubspec.yaml`

 In code, set `animations: 'path to your animation file'` arg in Widget to set Animation to the dialog.